May 7, 2025, 6:18 pm | Read time: 8 minutes

 Boat

-Both sit facing each other and support their extended and spread legs with their feet against the other’s feet.
-Initially, both stabilize themselves by supporting their hands behind their backs.
+Both sit facing each other and support their extended and spread legs with their feet against each other’s feet.
+Initially, both stabilize by supporting their hands behind their backs.
 Then they hold each other’s hands.

 For advanced practitioners